Martial Arts Weapons and the Law

-Nunchuck martial arts fighting sticks are a traditional martial arts weapon that originates from Okinawa, Japan.
-A pair of nunchucks, also called nunchaku, consists of two short sticks connected by a rope or chain.
+Nunchucks are a traditional martial arts weapon.
+They originate from Okinawa, Japan.
+A pair of nunchucks, called nunchaku, consists of two short sticks connected by a rope or chain.

 Nunchucks frequently appear in mass media.
-Movies, such as Dragnet, Ghost World and Bruce Lee martial arts films, and animated television shows, like Teenage Mutant Ninja Turtles, all feature nunchucks in fight scenes.
-Nunchucks also have a history of being used in gang violence.
-As a result, many people glamorize and/or do not recognize the danger of these weapons.
+Many Bruce Lee martial arts films and animated television shows like Teenage Mutant Ninja Turtles feature nunchucks.
+Nunchucks also have a history in street gang violence.
+As a result, many people glamorize them and don't realize they can threaten public safety.

 Are nunchucks legal?
-States in the U.S. have differing views on this question.
-Some states prohibit the personal possession of nunchucks and nunchaku.
-Most states, however, allow them.
+It depends.
+The legality of nunchucks varies.
+Some states ban the possession of nunchucks and nunchaku.
+Most states allow them.

 In 2018, a federal appeals court ruled in favor of a New York resident who argued that the state's nunchuck ban was unconstitutional because it prevented martial artists from training with nunchucks.

 The court agreed that the ban violated the Second Amendment right of New Yorkers to bear arms.
-The presiding judge reasoned that law-abiding citizens commonly use nunchucks in the practice of karate and self-defense, and cited a 2010 landmark Supreme Court case holding that the Second Amendment extends to state laws.
+The presiding judge reasoned that law-abiding citizens commonly use nunchucks in karate and self-defense and cited a 2010 landmark Supreme Court case holding that the Second Amendment extends to state laws.

 Nunchucks and Your Legal Rights

-As discussed above, there are state and federal laws concerning nunchucks that people must understand and follow.
-If you're charged with possession of a nunchuck, or are the victim of a nunchuck-related crime, you'll want to plan your legal strategy as soon as possible.
+If you're charged with possessing nunchucks or are the victim of a nunchuck-related crime, you'll want to plan your legal strategy as soon as possible.

 Nunchuck Safety Tips

 - Follow your state's nunchuck laws.
-If the martial arts weapons are not prohibited, you must still use extreme care when handling or practicing with them.
+If martial arts weapons are not banned, you must still use extreme care when handling or practicing with them.

 - If you are outside your home state, check the applicable local and state regulations governing the use of nunchucks and nunchaku.